 Plagiarism is a form of piracy that involves the unauthorized use or close imitation of the language (figures images or tables) and thoughts of others and the representation of them as one’s own original work without permission or acknowledgement by the author of the source of these materials.
 Plagiarism generally involves the use of materials from others but can apply to researchers’ duplication of their own previously published reports without acknowledgement (this is sometimes called self-plagiarism or duplicate publication).

 Every party can report notification about possible publishing and/or research malpractice or misconduct, as well as piracy and plagiarism (also anonymously although it excludes the possibility of explanations).
-If the notification refers to the article under the review, the review procedure is suspended.
+If the notification refers to the article under review, the review procedure is suspended.
 The reviewer is informed about the suspension.
-All notifications about ethic issues, research misconduct or research/publishing malpractices are considered by the journal’s Editorial Board.
+All notifications about ethical issues, research misconduct or research/publishing malpractices are considered by the journal’s Editorial Board.
 The investigation includes analysis of the notification, verification of the validity of the accusation, request for detailing (if necessary), informing the author about accusations against his or her work, analysis of the received explanation, and, if justified, reporting the malpractice to the relevant institutions or bodies.
-These include: direct supervisor of the author, head of the department/institution, ethical board appropriate for the specific discipline, the sponsor or funding body.
+These include: the direct supervisor of the author, the head of the department/institution, the ethical board appropriate for the specific discipline, the sponsor or funding body.

 Authors responsibilities: